nalnatsheh/iit-ece429/docs/tut1_inv-sch&sim/README.md

 ![1](../assets/fig/16.png)

 Finally, add an instance of 'cap' from 'analogLib' with 'Capacitance'=1f as the load of the inverter and wire the circuit as shown below.
-You may also want to use **Create→Wire Name** to name the input and the output wires of the inverter to 'Vin' and 'Vout' respectively.
+You may also want to use **Create→Wire Name** to name the input and the output wires of the inverter to 'vin' and 'vout' respectively.
 ![1](../assets/fig/17.png)

 ## b.
 Exporting SPICE Netlist